 For racing media, an RCA media accreditation press pass and car park label permits access into the racecourse for all fixtures in the racing calendar.
 For members of the media who do not hold an RCA media accreditation pass, course access requests should be made in writing to email@example.com no later than five days before a fixture.
 Please be advised that access to the media facilities at Chester Racecourse are reserved for RCA media accredited personnel only.
 Adhoc requests to access wifi and hot desk facilities will be reviewed on a case by case basis and granted on a first come, first served basis.

 Access requests for accreditation are not granted to agency photographers as Chester Racecourse have an Official Course Photographer.
 When applying for accreditation via email, you will need to provide supporting evidence of the publication or media outlet you are working for, or if a freelance, a letter from a commissioning editor.
 If you are a photographer, differing levels of access will be granted as access to the course is limited to photographers with racing experience.
 Full instructions regarding permitted areas of access will be provided upon successful application.
 Photographers without RCA accreditation status will not be granted access to the track, Parade Ring or Winners Enclosure.

-For broadcast media, accreditation requests need to be fielded by the rights holders, Racecourse Media Group, before access can be granted.
+For broadcast media, accreditation requests need to be fielded by the rights holders, Sky Sports Racing, before access can be granted.
 Upon application, full details of the nature of the broadcast will need to be outlined.
 Please email Sky Sports Racing and the marketing department at Chester Racecourse for further information.